You’re going to Lofoten! Yay!

 So, there isn’t just one answer if you ask what is the best time to visit Lofoten!

-– best time to see midnight sun in Lofoten is from mid-June to early July.
+– best time to see midnight sun in Lofoten is from 26 May to 17 July.
 Interested in other far-north locations?
-No problem, we have it covered: Bodø: 4 June – 8 July, Tromsø: 20 May – 22 July, North Cape / Nordkapp: 14 May – 29 July, Svalbard: 20 April – 22 August, Lofoten Islands: 28 May – 14 July, Arctic Circle: 12 June – 1 July
+No problem, we have it covered: Bodø: 4 June – 8 July, Tromsø: 20 May – 22 July, North Cape / Nordkapp: 14 May – 29 July, Svalbard: 20 April – 22 August, Lofoten Islands: 28 May – 14 July, Arctic Circle: 12 June – 1 July.
+Of course it doesn’t mean that outside of these dates the nights are pitch-black – near the ‘midnight sun dates’, the sun dips under the horizon only briefly, so the nights are still pretty light!

 – best time to see the racks full of drying fish in Lofoten is from mid-February to end of April